Ganapati/spaf/README.md

 Description :
 ------------

-This tool WILL NOT sploit php scripts for you.
+This tool WILL NOT sploit any php scripts for you.
 It's a recon and helper tool for preparing pentest on local environment.

 The aim of this tool is to identify every entry points of scripts (user-controlled inputs).
-The fuzzer included send random printable data on each entry point, and then display every logs triggered.
+The included fuzzer send random printable data on each entry point, and then display every triggered logs.

 Input arguments :
 -----------------